 4% Resort Fee applied to each night

-Reservations may be made by phone, online, or in person, otherwise, backpacking sites are registered on a first come first serve basis.
+Reservations may be made for these sites by phone or in person, otherwise backpacking sites are registered on a first come first serve basis.
 Overnight backpackers are entitled to camp at a designated backpacking campsite only.
 Backpackers are not entitled to use the improved campground facilities.

 For more information or to make a reservation by phone, please call the Country Store at 1-800-760-4089 or 1-800-ALAPARK.

 On arrival in DeSoto State Park, check in at DeSoto's Country Store & Information Center

 For camping check-in on closed days or after hours, stop by DeSoto State Park's Lodge or call 256.845.0051 for assistance.